sammonsjl/kubernetes-the-hard-way/docs/04-certificate-authority.md

 # Provisioning a CA and Generating TLS Certificates

-In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using openssl to bootstrap a Certificate Authority, and generate TLS certificates for the following components: kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.
+In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using openssl to bootstrap a Certificate Authority, and generate TLS certificates for the following components: kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, kube-proxy and etcd.

 # Where to do these?